BenjaminMalley/benjaminmalley.github.com/source/about/index.markdown

 tech side, I do Python (Django, Flask) and JS (d3, Angular) and I have a deep fondness for Haskell.
 I don't mind being paid in pizza.

+I am currently an analyst and consultant at Altarum in Ann Arbor, MI where I **advise clients** on the workflow impact, user experience and population-level health outcomes of health information systems and **build** new systems to address these needs.

 Take a look at some of my current and previous projects below.

 <div class="grid">